 There are some few varieties of pears, the trees of which may be made highly ornamental even on a well-dressed lawn, as they grow freely and form naturally beautiful cypress-like trees, at the same time their fruit is of first-rate quality.
-Such are Baronne de Mello, Duchesse d'Angoulême, Urbaniste, Alexandre Lambré, Beurré Hardy, Doyenné Robin, White Doyenné, Grey Doyenné, Louise Bonne of Jersey, Passe Colmar, Susette de Bavay, Bellisime d'Hiver, Zephirin Grégoire, Beurré Léon le Clerc, Délices d'Hardenpont, Prince Albert, Délices de Jodoigne, Doyenné de Comice, Alexandrina, Bergamotte d'Esperen, and some others.
+Such are Baronne de Mello, Duchesse d'Angoulême, Urbaniste, Alexandre Lambré, Beurré Hardy, White Doyenné, Grey Doyenné, Louise Bonne of Jersey, Passe Colmar, Bellisime d'Hiver, Zephirin Grégoire, Beurré Léon le Clerc, Délices d'Hardenpont, Prince Albert, Délices de Jodoigne, Doyenné de Comice, Alexandrina, Bergamotte d'Esperen, Susette de Bavay, and some others.